 Help patients understand their illnesses or diagnosis so they can make sound decisions regarding their health.

 Explain to them their healthcare packages or plans.

 Help patients come to terms with their illness and offer emotional support throughout their whole treatment.

 Help patients find, communicate, and voice out their concerns with their healthcare providers.

-Healthcare navigators can be nurses, doctors, or other healthcare professionals.
+Clinical guides can be nurses, doctors, or other healthcare professionals.
 They can also be highly trained individuals who understand the ins and outs of the healthcare system, like billing codes, on-site and off-site facilities, and how to find top-quality doctors.